apache/arrow-cookbook/python/source/data.rst

 Data Manipulation
 =================

-Recipes related to how to filter or transform data in arrays and tables.
+Recipes related to filtering or transforming data in arrays and tables.

 .. contents::